Skip to main content

 Accessibility of clinics or GP services

-This includes infrastructure barriers such as wheelchair accessible ramps, wide doorways, lowered reception desks and accessible toilets and parking.
+This includes infrastructure barriers such as wheelchair accessible ramps, wide doorways, hoists, lowered reception desks and accessible toilets and parking.
+Having information available ahead of time, or lists of physically accessible clinics (such as the Cancer Council Cervical Screening Directory) can allow informed choice and better access when choosing a provider.

 Physical

-- An adjustable bed or hoist may be required for women with physical disabilities having a cervical screen.
+• An adjustable bed or hoist may be required for women and people with a cervix with physical disability having a clinician-collected Cervical Screening Test.
 Installing adjustable beds/hoists is expensive and, as a result, not all health services or GP rooms are equipped with one or have one readily available at time of appointment.
 Lack of this equipment may result in an individual needing to travel further to another clinic, often at additional cost.

-- For bowel cancer screening, it can be challenging for people with visual or physical limitations to collect the faecal sample, as it requires a high level of coordination.
-Furthermore, people with visual impairment may not be able to identify the home bowel screening kit when it arrives in the mail, read the information it contains on how to do the kit and complete the questionnaire or details on the collection tube.
-Given the sensitive nature of the test, people may feel embarrassed about asking a family member or friend to assist with the process.
+• For bowel cancer screening, it can be challenging for people with visual or physical disability to collect the faecal sample, as it requires a high level of coordination.
+Furthermore, standard instructions and information that comes with the bowel screening test is not accessible to many people, including who are blind or who have low vision.
+Given the sensitive nature of the test, people may feel embarrassed about asking a family member, friend or support worker to assist with the process.

-- Women with physical disabilities may also face some obstacles in accessing a mammogram.
+• Women with physical disability may also face some obstacles in accessing a mammogram.
 The design of the mammogram machine means that women need to be able to either stand unassisted, or lean forward in their wheelchair, while lifting their arm above the shoulder.
-For some women in wheelchairs or with limited mobility this may not be possible.
+For some women with physical disability this may not be possible.
+Women with disability are asked to call BreastScreen Victoria on 13 11 20 to find a clinic that will meet their needs – some BreastScreeen Victoria clinics are wheelchair accessible.

 Competing health needs

-People with disabilities often have co-morbidities and additional health needs, resulting in many medical appointments.
-As a result, preventative health (including cancer screening) are not high priorities for the patient or GP.
+People with disability often have multiple disabilities and chronic health conditions, resulting in many medical appointments.
+As a result, preventative health (including cancer screening) may not be high priorities for the patient or GP.

 Fear

-Fear and anxiety about cancer screening are common barriers experienced by the general population; however, for people with disabilities these feelings may be more profound.
-Previous experiences with hospitals and health professionals which may have been traumatic, impact heavily on people's decisions to participate in cancer screening or return for a re-screen or diagnostic assessment.
+Fear and anxiety about cancer screening are common barriers experienced by the general population; however, for people with disability these feelings may be more profound.
+Previous negative experiences with hospitals and health professionals which may have been traumatic, may impact heavily on people's decisions to participate in cancer screening or return for a re-screen or diagnostic assessment.

 Stigma

-A significant barrier for women with disabilities (particularly intellectual disability) participating in cervical screening is the assumption that they are not sexually active by health professionals, families and carers.
-This results in a lack of discussion about cervical screening.
-Also, a common assumption from health professionals is that people with disabilities “do not get cancer” and that any pain, illness or changes are due to the disability rather than anything else.
+A significant barrier for women with disability (particularly intellectual disability) participating in cervical screening is facing family and health care workers' assumptions that they are not sexually active.
+This results in a lack of discussion about cervical screening: some people report being told incorrectly that they don't need a Cervical Screening Test by health professionals.
+Also, an assumption from some health professionals that still exists is that people with disability “do not get cancer” and that any pain, illness or changes are due to the disability rather than anything else.

-Health professionals, families and carers are often the gatekeeper to medical appointments and procedures.
-If carers are not aware of cancer screening , they may lack the knowledge or skills to promote it to the person they care for.
+Health professionals, families and support workers are often the gatekeeper to medical appointments and procedures for people with disability.
+If family or support workers are not aware of cancer screening, they may lack the knowledge or skills to promote it to the person they support.
 There may also be a reluctance to encourage cancer screening due to concerns about what to do next if cancer was to be detected.
-The Centre for Developmental Disability Health will provide support to health services to address the health needs of adults with intellectual and associated developmental disabilities.

 Intersectional barriers

 It is vital to consider compounding barriers that will affect people with disabilities participating in cancer screening.
-People with a disability who are, for example, also culturally and linguistically diverse, Aboriginal or Torres Strait Islander or LGBTI may experience extra barriers that affect those communities, in addition to the barriers affecting people with disabilities.
+People with disability who are, for example, also culturally and linguistically diverse, Aboriginal or Torres Strait Islander or LGBTIQ+ may experience extra barriers that affect those communities, in addition to the barriers affecting people with disability.